seytech-devops/cohort23_1/Projects/README.md

 - Are you looking actively?
 - Do you have any other interview in pipeline?
 - How soon are you able to join?
-- Is  contract to hite works for you?
+- Is  contract to hire works for you?
 - They ask about your tech skill
 - Try to make a great conversation
 - Have you had a conflict with your coworker or manager?